 this in the form of a comment on tapestry.

 - Major accidents/incidents will be dealt with in the usual way using PPE.

 Infection control – physical intervention

-- Staff will only physically intervene with a child if necessary to avoid injury to
+- Staff will only physically intervene with a child if necessary, to avoid injury to people.

-and encourage the child to enter preschool e.g. bubbles, songs.
-If this is unsuccessful parents will be advised to try again on the next session the child is due to come in.
+unsuccessful the keyperson may come into the garden and help, they will be encouraged to wear a face mask.
+Parents maybe advised to try again on the next session the child is due to come in.

 Reviewed by : Ladybirds Directors